Table of Content:

 order

-Outputs the value inputs sorted in ascending order.
-The sorting process is guaranteed to be stable.
+Outputs the value inputs after sorting.
+The sorting process is stable.

 Examples: